asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 Then, may I ask, why did your company adopt Scrum in the first place?

 __*They thought we'd give them better estimates and deliver projects faster.*__

-It sounds to me like your organization has a lot of things to do before adopting Scrum.